HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 Function Names
 ---------------------------------------

-Each module has a name, which prefixes any function names in that module, e.g. the module gsl_fft has function names like gsl_fft_init.
+Each module has a name, which prefixes any function names in that module, e.g. the module :file:`gsl_fft` has function names like :function:`gsl_fft_init`.
 The modules correspond to subdirectories of the library source tree.

 Object-orientation
 ---------------------------------------

-The algorithms should be object oriented, but only to the extent that is easy in portable ANSI C. The use of casting or other tricks to simulate inheritance is not desirable, and the user should not have to be aware of anything like that.
+The algorithms should be object oriented, but only to the extent that is easy in portable ANSI C.
+The use of casting or other tricks to simulate inheritance is not desirable, and the user should not have to be aware of anything like that.
 This means many types of patterns are ruled out.
-However, this is not considered a problem – they are too complicated for the library.
+However, this is not considered a problem - they are too complicated for the library.

 .. note::